 These teaching opportunities are imperative in preparing students for the high cost of college tuition.
 According to the Wall Street Journal, the class of 2016 had a record high level of debt.
 The average graduate has student loans of more than $37,172.
 Therefore, it’s imperative students compare their projected income upon graduation to the expected debt amount.
 The $37,172 is an “average” figure.
 Many students have amounts in excess of $100,000!
 This amount of debt will require careful planning and it is suggested that students not accept total debt that will be higher than their expected annual salary.

 Obtaining knowledge and seeking financial education should extend beyond the youth.
 Adults should also be well versed about their finances.
 It’s difficult to properly manage a household if one is constantly worried about making financial ends meet.
 A one-on-one financial coaching session provides an individual action plan for setting and achieving goals.
-It can relieve the stress of money worries for middle-age as well as senior citizens.
+It can relieve the stress of money worries.

 Financial education strengthens the economy by producing informed, educated, and responsible consumers.
 Education raises awareness and increases the potential for individuals to become financially self-sufficient!

 All content on this blog is for informational purposes only.